-We asked our interviewees several questions about their experiences, memorable moments, criticisms, and even suggestions for the cafe.
+We asked our interviewees several questions about their experiences, memorable moments, criticisms and suggestions for the cafe.

 Here are some of our biggest learnings:

-Our overall highlights from this study were that customer experience is directly tied to our performance as a food service business, that our employees help improve the quality of interaction in the cafe and that our customers will view our establishment more positively if they are aware of our mission.
+This study indicated that customer experience is directly tied to our performance as a food service business, that our employees help improve the quality of interaction in the cafe and that our customers will view our establishment more positively if they are aware of our mission.

 These takeaways resulted in our decision to have more visual communication about our mission, increase the ways in which our employees interact with the customers and plan on introducing mission oriented customer engagement strategies.